Kreyren/bedrocklinux-userland/CONTRIBUTING.md

 This project is heavy on sanitization and portability that's why you are expected to follow these directives

+Every merge request has to pass linting (https://en.wikipedia.org/wiki/Lint_(software)) otherwise your merge request will be closed on review unless you are submiting it as a part of mentoring program in which this should be stated in the original post.

+# How to contribute

+### Do a fact check
-If you find something that is not true, then your are encouraged to make an issue or MR with proof to be adapted
+If you find something that is not true, then your are encouraged to make an issue or merge request with reasoning to be evaluated

+### FIXMEs
+Fixing 'FIXME' in the code is always welcomed.

+### Educate the community
+If you are confident in your abilities and if you are open-minded about informations that you are providing (to make sure that the informations that you are providing are accurate) then you are encouraged to educate the community.

+### Make maintainers richer
+Throwing money on maintainers (not literally i learned my lesson) also counts as a contribution.

 # C lang
 ### General
-- **Everything has to pass CI otherwise it is not mergable and will be ignored/closed on review**
+- FIXME: info needed

 # non-POSIX/POSIX shell/bash
 ### General
-- Everything has to pass shellcheck otherwise it is not mergable and will be ignored/closed on review

-- Force POSIX shell unless there is a good reason to use non-POSIX shell/bash
+- Write the script to be POSIX-compatible unless there is a good reason to use non-POSIX shell/bash

-	- If we can't use POSIX shell -> provide a reasoning in the code
+If we can't use POSIX shell -> provide a reasoning in the code.

+This is for portability in case we need to use said script on POSIX system assuming that everything excluding complicated RegEx can be done on POSIX.

 - Write a code on triger -> action bases
 ```sh